Rafikooo/thought-language/Final_Project.md

 made.

 A better grasp of why we use language and how it relates to our thoughts is certainly beneficial in daily life, especially in my work as a programmer where clarity is essential in speech, writing, and code production.
+Apart of programming it may help with soft skills as well, as having knowlegdge on how people think can improve my understanding to others and thanks to that work together more efficiently or avoid certain misunderstanding.
 A fascinating area for further investigation is the discrepancies that result from thinking in the first language compared to a later acquired languages.

 Winawer, Witthoft, Frank, Wu, Wade, Boroditsky, (2007). *Russian blues reveal effects of language on color discrimination*